MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-office-365-proplus.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

- This guide helps IT Pros plan, deploy, and manage Office 365 ProPlus in their enterprise environments.
+ This guide helps IT Pros plan, deploy, and manage Microsoft 365 Apps in their enterprise environments.

 ## Featured